Also known as male breast reduction

 You will probably be permitted to go home after a short observation period unless you and your plastic surgeon have made other plans for your immediate postoperative recovery.

 Enlarged breasts may be excess fatty tissue (pseudogynecomastia) rather than breast tissue and, in this case, can often be improved with diet and exercise alone.
 To treat the puffy nipples associated with gynecomastia, you will probably need liposuction combined with chest reduction using glandular excision.
-If you’re considering gynecomastia surgery, a board-certified plastic surgeon will determine the best course of treatment based on your physical presentation, i.e., your options will be determined by your condition (see How is a gynecomastia treatment procedure performed?).
+If you’re considering gynecomastia surgery, a board-certified plastic surgeon will determine the best course of treatment based on your physical presentation, i.e., your options will be determined by your condition.

 It's important to choose your surgeon based on: